ADORATION/ SILVER ROSE

-The first Silver Rose Run used a natural rose.
-The following year Squires wanted to make a Silver Rose Run but the natural rose was no longer useable.
+The first Silver Rose Run was a natural rose.
+The following year Catholic youth wanted to make a Silver Rose Run but the natural rose was no longer usable.
 Knights from council 1134, Reverend Edward Garfield, and Bishop John C. Cody decided to have a rose made from bronze because it would be sturdier and last longer than a natural rose.
 This rose was sent to Basilica of Our Lady of Guadalupe in Monterrey, Mexico.

-After hearing of the creation of a bronze rose Council 1134 and Squires Circle 660 in Monterrey had a Brother Knight make a rose using silver because it is one of the precious metals in Mexico.
+After hearing of the creation of a bronze rose Council 1134 and Catholic youth in Monterrey had a Brother Knight make a rose using silver because it is one of the precious metals in Mexico.
 Brother Miguel Montoya (a jeweler) made the first Silver Rose in 1961 and all subsequent Silver Roses until 1997.

 In 2001 at the 119th Annual Meeting of the Supreme Council in Toronto, Supreme Knight Carl A. Anderson designated the Silver Rose Program as part of the Culture of Life Program.
 Materials available for the Silver Rose Program include prayer booklets and prayer cards in English and Spanish, flyers, news media releases, and parish bulletin announcements.